danieldoh/danieldoh.github.io/content/project/AR-Storytelling/index.md

 ---
-title: An Exploratory Study on Multi-modal Generative AI in AR Storytelling
+title: 'An Exploratory Study on Multi-modal Generative AI in AR Storytelling'
-summary: Conducted an exploratory study on the effects of AI-generated multi-modal content on the expression and perception of AR Storytelling.
+summary: 'Conducted an exploratory study on the effects of AI-generated multi-modal content on the expression and perception of AR Storytelling.'
 tags:
   - Augmented Reality
   - Artificial Intelligence